Idiopathic hypersomnia: Stimulants

-Sleep promoting medications
+Sleep-promoting medications

-Sodium oxybate is an orphan drug which was designed specifically for the treatment of narcolepsy.
+Sodium oxybate (Xyrem) is an orphan drug which was designed specifically for the treatment of narcolepsy.
 Common side effects include nausea, dizziness, and hallucinations.
 A 2016 study by Leu-Semenescu et al. found sodium oxybate reduced daytime sleepiness in IH to the same degree as in patients with narcolepsy type 1, and the drug improved severe sleep inertia in 71% of the hypersomnia patients.
 In July 2020, the FDA approved Xywav™ (calcium, magnesium, potassium, and sodium oxybates), an oral solution for the treatment of cataplexy or excessive daytime sleepiness (EDS) in patients 7 years of age and older with narcolepsy.

-Cognitive Behavioral Therapy
+Cognitive behavioral therapy

-Although behavioral approaches have not been demonstrated to improve clinical markers of IH, cognitive behavioral therapy has been found to potentially reduce depressive symptoms and improve self-efficacy in people with central disorders of hypersomnolence.
+Although behavioral approaches have not been demonstrated to improve clinical markers of IH, cognitive behavioral therapy (CBT) has been found to potentially reduce depressive symptoms and improve self-efficacy in people with hypersomnia.

 Prognosis

 IH can profoundly affect work, education, and quality of life due to excessive daytime somnolence.
 Patients will often need to adapt their lifestyle to avoid situations that might be dangerous while sleepy, such as high risk work, or driving.
 The risks associated with these activities have been found to be higher for patients with hypersomnias than for those with sleep apnea or severe insomnia.